Nationalist Social Club-131

 Nationalist Social Club-131, or NSC-131, is an American neo-Nazi organization; the numbers 131 are an alphanumeric code for "Anti-Communist Action".
 It was founded in 2019 in eastern Massachusetts by Chris Hood, who had previously tried other neo-fascist groups such as Patriot Front, the Proud Boys, and the Base.
 The group first attracted the attention of anti-extremism researchers during the George Floyd protests in mid-2020, which NSC-131 members hoped to leverage to increase their recruiting.
 Along with Patriot Front, NSC-131 is one of the most active white nationalist groups in New England as of 2022.

 Activities

 2021

 The group stated on social media that they were present at the January 6 United States Capitol attack in 2021; accounts differ as to if any of their members were arrested.
 (Note: The group's profile by the Southern Poverty Law Center states, "No members of the group have faced charges related to their apparent involvement in the insurrection as of this writing."
 Other, non-free, sources appear to indicate otherwise.)
-The group increased its membership by 250 people in the wake of the attack.
+The group increased its channel subscriber membership by 250 people in the wake of the attack.
 According to NSC-131, the group provided security to Super Happy Fun America, although the latter group disclaimed any ties with NSC-131.